-We sponsor the Asbury Automotive Retirement Savings Plan (the "Plan"), a 401(k) plan, for eligible employees.
-On June 30, 2012, we merged our Plaza Motors 401(k) Plan (the "Plaza Plan"), which was previously offered to employees of one of our dealership groups and maintained as a separate retirement plan, with the Plan.
-In conjunction with merging the Plaza Plan with the Plan, we also added the Roth 401(k) feature as an option for eligible employees participating in the Plan.
-Employees are eligible to participate in the Plan on or after 90 days of service to the Company.
-Employees electing to participate in the Plan may contribute up to 75% of their annual eligible compensation.
-IRS rules limited total participant contributions during 2012 to \$17,000 or \$22,500 if age 50 or more; however, we limit participant contributions for employees considered Highly Compensated Employees with an annual salary or base salary equal to or greater than \$115,000 to \$10,000 per year or \$15,500 if age 50 or more.
-After one year of employment, we match 25% of employees' contributions up to 4% of their eligible compensation, with a maximum match of \$1,150 per participant.
+We sponsor the Asbury Automotive Retirement Savings Plan (the "Retirement Savings Plan"), a 401(k) plan, for eligible employees.
+Employees are eligible to participate in the Retirement Savings Plan on or after 90 days of service to the Company.
+Employees electing to participate in the Retirement Savings Plan may contribute up to 75% of their annual eligible compensation.
+IRS rules limited total participant contributions during 2013 to \$17,500 or \$23,000 if age 50 or more; however, we limit participant contributions for employees considered Highly Compensated Employees with an annual salary or base salary equal to or greater than \$115,000 to \$10,000 per year or \$15,500 if age 50 or more.
+After one year of employment, we match 37.5% of employees' contributions up to 4% of their eligible compensation, with a maximum match of \$1,725 per participant.
 Beginning on January 1, 2009, we suspended our matching contributions for Highly Compensated Employees with an annual salary equal to or greater than \$115,000.
 Employer contributions vest by graded schedule over four years after the date of hire.
-Expenses from continuing operations related to employer matching contributions totaled \$0.5 million, \$1.0 million and \$0.8 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+Expenses from continuing operations related to employer matching contributions totaled \$1.1 million, \$0.5 million and \$1.0 million for the years ended December 31, 2013, 2012 and 2011, respectively.